 This leak implied that the Nvidia GeForce RTX 2080 would get the RTX 2080 Ti GPU, while getting a VRAM bump up to 11GB, effectively making it an RTX 2080 Ti itself.
 However, it’s performance doesn’t quite come as close to the RTX 2080 Ti.

 A video from Toms Hardware Germany also suggested that the RTX 2080 Ti would not be among the new Nvidia Super RTX lineup.
 Instead, it would top out with the Nvidia GeForce RTX 2080 Super, and that would get a boost to 3,072 CUDA cores from 2,944, alongside that VRAM speed bump we mentioned earlier.
 But again, if Tom’s Hardware’s report that the Santa Clara company is working on an all-new graphics card that might be the Super version of the RTX 2080 Ti holds water, then there might be more options for you on the horizon.

 We went ahead and listed the Nvidia Super RTX cards specifications below:

 - Nvidia GeForce RTX 2080 Super: 3,072 CUDA cores, 8GB GDDR6 @ 15.5Gbps

 - Nvidia GeForce RTX 2070 Super: 2,560 CUDA cores, 8GB GDDR6 @ 14Gbps

 - Nvidia GeForce RTX 2060 Super: 2,176 CUDA cores, 8GB GDDR6 @ 14 Gbps

-What's interesting here, though, is that these are all cut-down versions of the GPUs above them in the existing Nvidia Turing product stack.
+But, what's interesting here is that these are all cut-down versions of the GPUs above them in the existing Nvidia Turing product stack.
 Not only that, but the RTX 2060, which only has 6GB of GDDR6, sees a bump up to 8GB, giving it a more future-proof frame buffer.